-Kunal Chatterji is now so deep into the game of litigation that he must be considered an irresistible force.
+Kunal Chatterji is now so deep into the game of litigation, he must be considered an irresistible force.
 Esha Bhattacharjee v.
 Managing Committee of Raghunathpur Nafar Academy, (2013) 12 SCC 649 was a resounding success.
-But State of West Bengal v.
+But, State of West Bengal v.
 Nemai Chandra Ghoshal & Anr., [Criminal Appeal No. 970 of 2012] is another feather in his cap.

 I appeared for Respondent No. 1 in the matter, as a caveator, through Advocate-on-Record Kunal Chatterji, in 2012.
 Notice was issued.
 Leave was granted.
 Hon’ble Justice B.S.
 Chauhan heard me briefly.
 He was not impressed.
 As a caveator, I used one word too many.

 I drafted a 17-page counter affidavit on behalf of the Respondent No. 1.
 Kunal settled it; filed it.
-The Trial Court had convicted the Respondent under Section 409/120B, 466 and 477A of The Indian Penal Code, 1860.
-The High Court had acquitted him of all charges.
-Counsel for The State of West Bengal had candidly submitted before the High Court that, “evidence in the course of trial was not sufficient enough to come to an irresistible conclusion that the Respondent had committed any offence under IPC.”
-“What’s point of appeal?” – my measured submission.
+Trial Court had convicted the Respondent under Section 409/120B, 466 and 477A of The Indian Penal Code, 1860.
+High Court had acquitted him of all charges.
+Counsel for State of West Bengal had candidly submitted before High Court, “evidence in the course of trial was not sufficient enough to come to an irresistible conclusion that the Respondent had committed any offence under IPC.”
+“What’s the point of appeal?” – my measured submission.